steph-wu/bm-first-ajax/README.md

 The new HTTP status code when a request is made to the /pong url is 500 Internal Server Error.

 #5.
 Tidy Up Time...

+Add an always callback, and use console.log to output a message like "Hey the request finished!"

+#6.
+All Together Now!

+Ensure that each of the done, fail, and always callbacks at least applies a meaningful console.log message.

+#7.
+The Hive Mind